-How Tri Club came to be:
+How Tri Club Came to Be

 I went skiing with my family in 2007 and for the first time ever, I was the last one to make it down the hill and over to the chair lift for the next go.
 I was complaining about this and that not working correctly but what had truly occurred was a significant drop in my personal fitness level.